binkley/shell/README.md

 * `fibs` - Shows off the Fibonacci Q matrix with Bash integer math
 * `md2man` - Build man page from markdown
 * `run-from-url` - Keeps my local, running copy of a Github script up to date

+## TODO

+* Top-level make does not know about working offline